Heesen Yachts: The new millennium

 Frans Heesen sold the yard to Russian billionaire Vagit Alekperov in 2008 for a reported $150 million.
 Heesen Yachts was featured in Voyages of M/Y AlumerciA, a 2011 book written by Andrew Rogers.
-The book documents the voyages between 2001 and 2010 of the eponymous motoryacht that was built by Heesen.
+The book documents the voyages between 2001 and 2010 of the eponymous motor yacht that was built by Heesen.
 In 2013, Heesen launched the 65-metre (213 ft) Fast Displacement yacht Galactica Star, a custom-built yacht with a top speed of 28.8 knots.
 It has received nine awards including a World Superyacht Award.
 Heesen also launched another World Superyacht Award winning yacht – Satori – in 2011.
 Frans Heesen retired from the company in 2012, 35 years after founding Heesen Yachts.
-On wednesday 23 April 2025, Frans Heesen died peacefully in his hometown Oss.
+On Wednesday 23 April 2025, Frans Heesen died peacefully in his hometown Oss.